Postgraduate Diploma in Management (in Information Systems) CG040INF05

 Industry demand led to address the critical skills shortages of graduate-level business and systems analysis.

-The Business Analysis and Systems Analysis coursework course offered in the Business Analysis and Systems Analysis streams of two part-time qualifications: the Postgraduate diploma in Management in Information Systems or the Honours in Management in Information Systems.
+The Business Analysis and Systems Analysis coursework course offered in the Business Analysis and Systems Analysis streams of two part-time qualifications: the Postgraduate in Management in Information Systems or the Honours in Management in Information Systems.
 Both qualifications are over two years and entry is via the Postgraduate Diploma

-The Business Analysis and Systems Analysis coursework course takes one year part time.
+The Business Analysis and Systems Analysis coursework course one year .
 Following that students can obtain the postgraduate diploma by completing the IS project course (INF4017H) in which they complete a work-related project.
 Alternatively, if students obtain a sufficiently high academic standard in the coursework component (65%), they may be invited to convert to the Honours degree.
 They then need to complete the IS Honours Research course (INF4024W) which takes a further year and which is primarily oriented towards research and the production of an empirical research report (dissertation).

 You should be matriculated with a University Exemption pass (or equivalent) and have at least one of the following: